Download App

 Functions of bile:

-neutralise the acidic chyme.
+Neutralise the acidic chyme.

-prepare an alkali condition (pH 7.6–8.6) for enzyme action in the duodenum.
+Prepare an alkali condition (pH 7.6–8.6) for enzyme action in the duodenum.

-emulsify lipids by breaking down lipids into tiny droplets to increase surface area for lipase activity.
+Emulsify lipids by breaking down lipids into tiny droplets to increase surface area for lipase activity.

 In duodenum: